incognitochain/incognito-cli/README.md

 ### portalunshieldstatus
 This function helps retrieve the status of a portal un-shielding request.
 Status should be understood as: 0 - waiting; 1 - processed but not completed; 2 - completed; 3 - rejected.
+If you encounter an error saying "unexpected end of JSON input", it might be because the request hasn't reached the beacon chain yet.
+Please try again a few minutes later.
 ```shell
 $ incognito-cli help portalunshieldstatus
 NAME: